 Electromagnetic Field (EMF) Levels

 We test EMF readings to determine how one monitor compares to another.
 Given the potential for outside EMF interference and other influences on readings, it is impossible to say the EMF you will experience in your home; we can only remark on how this model compared to the others in the review.
 The M7 has an average reading of 1.42 V/m when placed 6 ft from the reading device.
 This reading is more than the other WiFi options we tested but less than the dedicated monitors that were largely over 2 V/m.
 EMF exposure will decrease as you move away from the device, so you should place any camera as far away from your baby as possible for it to still be useful.

 Bitdefender and PCMag went public in February 2020, with security concerns they had identified in the online structure of the Baby M6 monitor that could potentially provide hackers access to private information and the controls of the monitor.
-After multiple attempts over 9 months trying to contact iBaby for a resolution, Bitdefender decided it was in the best interest of the public to publish their findings. iBaby's response a few days later was to acknowledge the problem and their solution.
+After multiple attempts over nine months trying to contact iBaby for a resolution, Bitdefender decided it was in the public's best interest to publish their findings. iBaby's response a few days later was to acknowledge the problem and its solution.
 The company stated they were unaware of the issue, had not received any reports of real-life breaches, and had not received any of the communication Bitdefender had attempted concerning the issue.
-While it is nice that iBaby fixed the security issue quickly once the information was published live, it is concerning to us that none of their customer service contact information was effective and none of the attempts at contacting customer service worked over a 9 month period.
+While it is nice that iBaby fixed the security issue quickly once the information was published live, it is concerning to us that none of their customer service contact information was effective.
+None of the attempts at contacting customer service worked over a nine-month period.
 This gives us pause as to how well the customer service department at iBaby works.
-While we haven't had a need to contact the company for help, we do worry your average parent might encounter a similar problem as Bitdefender and be unable to gain help for any issue they might have.
+While we haven't needed to contact the company for help, we worry your average parent might encounter a similar problem as Bitdefender and be unable to gain help for any issue they might have.
 You can read about this security and contact issues here.